pfisterjohannes1234/bf-interpreter-bf/readme.md

 The interpreter / compiler that interprets this brainfuck interpreter (the interpreter of the interpreter) needs at least this requirements:

-- Support the 8 brainfuck commands ( . , [ ] < > + - )
+- Support for the 8 brainfuck commands ( `.` `,` `[` `]` `<` `>` `+` `-` )
-- A cell needs to be able to hold at least all characters used for brainfuck in ASCII
+- A cell needs to be able to hold at least all characters used for brainfuck in ASCII. i.e. Large enough to hold the value 62 which is used to represent a `]`.
 - A cell needs to have a limitied maximum.
-8 bit cells is recommended.
-The brainfuck code [-] must be able to set a cell of any value to 0, including when the cell was "negative"
+7 bit or 8 bit cells is recommended.
+The brainfuck code `[-]` must be able to set a cell of any value to 0, including when the cell was "negative". i.e. When the current cell has the value 0 and we execute this code `-[-]`, the loop must end and should not be stuck forever counting towards negative infinity.
+   A smaller cell maximum is probably faster.
+- Decreasing a cell value of 0 should wrap arround and end in the maximum cell value. i.e. Executing `-` N times on a cell should only result in a 0 if the initial value of the cell was N, assuming N is not larger than 62 (Or `']'`)
-- Support for enough cells and data.
-Depending in the program we are interpret, we only need cells to the rigth (using more > than <)
+- Support for enough cells and code length.
+Depending in the program we are interpret, we only need cells to the rigth (using more > than <).
+We need max( (2+N)\*8, M\*8 ) cells for data where N is the length of the program we are interpreting and M is the amount of cells the interpreted Program is using, assuming the interpreted program only uses cells to the right.
 - Initial value of all cells has to be 0

-The minimum amount of cells needed are:
-Per byte in the program we interpret we need 8 cells, and 16 cells on top of that.
-This are all to the right (>) dirrection from the start.

-And then there are 8 cells needed for every cell the interpreted program touches.
-This can overlap with the cells used for the program code (so you only have to count them once).
+## Features provided for the brainfuck program we interpret

+The brainfuck interpreter in brainfuck provides this features:

+- Support for the 8 brainfuck commands ( `.` `,` `[` `]` `<` `>` `+` `-` )
+- Ignores code characters that are not a brainfuck command (but that hurts performance)
+- Same cell limits as the interpreter of the interpreter provides.
+- Arbitary code length and data length is supported, if the interpreter of the interpreter supports enough data / cells.
+- Same EOF (end of file) behaviour as the interpreter of the interpreter.

 ## Input

-This brainfuck interpreter expects a valid brainfuck program given via stdin (or whatever , is using followed by a 0-byte ('\0') to mark the end of the code.
+This brainfuck interpreter expects a valid brainfuck program given via stdin (or whatever , is reading from) followed by a 0-byte ('\0') to mark the end of the code.
 After that comes data the interpreted can use.
+If there is no 0-byte and the the EOF-value is also not 0, the interpreter will be stuck in a infinite loop.

 ## Example input